Texas Investor Buys $14.6M Industrial Portfolio

 By Patrick Lantrip

-Sealy & Co., a Texas-based real estate investment firm, has purchased a roughly 584,000 square foot industrial portfolio in the Southeast submarket for $14.6 million.
+Sealy & Co., a Texas-based real estate investment firm, has purchased a 584,000-square-foot industrial portfolio in the Southeast Memphis submarket for $14.6 million.

 Tim Weber, managing principal and chief financial officer with Exeter Property Group, signed the Jan.
 2 warranty deed on behalf of the sellers.